moxcomic/archer/README.md

 ## Milestone:

+2024-05-15: During our vacation from April 15 to May 15, we noticed many "enthusiastic" players reporting AI to the Mahjong Soul officials.
+According to our backend data statistics and user feedback, only one test user was affected for playing more than 20 games in a single day, while the rest of the test users were safe and sound.
+We are very confident that our solution is particularly effective and safe.
+As for why we took a month off, we believe that people should focus more on enjoying real life rather than being addicted to the internet.
+Therefore, during this holiday, we explored places like Paris, London, Switzerland, and Singapore.
+However, although we were on vacation, the AI did not stop progressing.
+It continued to move forward steadily and continuously...

 2024-05-14: Some people have mentioned that we've been silent since April 18th.
 In fact, we've been testing a new direction and also took a break for the May Day holiday.
 We can't disclose exactly what we've been working on yet, but you should see the results soon.

 2024-04-11: We possess not just one Tenhou 9-dan account because we laid out extensive preparations a year ago to achieve our ultimate goal.
 There's an old Chinese saying, "The strength of an army lies not in its numbers but in its unity, and a general's value lies not in his bravery but in his strategy."
 So, we made a thoroughly comprehensive plan a year in advance, and we will ultimately realize our goal.
 Always remember, a high rating and matches do not necessarily mean it's an AI, while an entity with lower ratings and matches, appearing more like a normal person, might indeed be an AI.